Banchinae

 Banchinae is a subfamily of ichneumonid parasitoid wasps containing about 1,500 species; the genera Glypta and Lissonota are very large.
 The three tribes (Banchini, Glyptini and Atrophini) are all distributed worldwide.

-In older treatments, the Lycorininae, Neorhacodinae and Stilbopinae are often included in the Banchinae; newer works usually consider them separate families.
+In older treatments, the Lycorininae, Neorhacodinae and Stilbopinae are often included in the Banchinae; newer works usually consider them separate subfamilies.

 All banchines are koinobiont endoparasites of Lepidoptera.
 The Glyptini parasitise Tortricoidea.
 Atrophini parasitise a wider range of small moths.
 Species of Lissonota have long ovipositors able to reach deep wood-boring Lepidoptera such as Cossidae.
 Banchinae and Campopleginae are the only subfamilies of Ichneumonidae known to have polydnaviruses.

 Most Banchinae have a stalked diamond-shaped areolet.
 A lobe of the propodeum projects over the middle coxae.
 The propodeum has few ridges (carinae), and the face is described as goat-like.

 Genera

-These 47 genera belong to the subfamily Banchinae:
+These 42 genera belong to the subfamily Banchinae: